GoesToEleven/golang-web-dev/031_AWS/03/README.md

   - load balancer will only forward to healthy web servers
     - ping path: /ping
 1. assign security groups
-  - choose "load-balancer" security group which we just setup
+  - choose "load-balancer-sg" security group which we just setup
 1. add EC2 instances
   - we don't have any yet; we'll add them after we create them
   - cross-zone: checked